noormaulida/noormaulida/README.md

 </p>

 #### Hello world! 👋
 **I'm Noor Maulida (she/her)** - I'm a Full Stack Developer.
-I'm interested in application development as a backend and frontend developer, both website and mobile apps development are on my expertises.
+I'm interested in application development as a backend and frontend developer with over **10 years** of hands-on experience in building scalable, robust, and innovative solutions.

+#### Technologies I'm Proficient In
 <p align="center">
   <img src="https://skillicons.dev/icons?i=go,laravel,nodejs,vue,react,flutter,python,mongodb,docker,aws,gcp" />
 </p>
 <br>

+#### My Development Journey
+For the past decade (and counting!), I've been deeply involved in the world of web development, mobile apps development, cloud computing and IoT application development.
+My journey has taken me through various roles and projects, allowing me to develop a strong foundation in:

+* Designing and implementing microservices architectures for high-traffic applications
+* Leading and mentoring development large teams, fostering collaborative environments
+* Developing and deploying machine learning models for predictive analytics
+* Deep understanding and implementation experience with IoT protocols like CANbus, Bluetooth Low Energy (BLE), MQTT, CoAP, XMPP, and DDS
+* Proficiency in reactive programming paradigms and frameworks like RxJava (Android), RxSwift (iOS), or using reactive state management solutions in cross-platform frameworks (e.g., RxDart in Flutter, RxJS in React Native)
+* Profiling and optimizing app performance for smooth animations, efficient resource usage, and fast load times, including memory management and multithreading

 #### Development Metrics ⚡
 <!--START_SECTION:waka-->